AI-Hobbyist/StarRail_Datasets/README.md

-# StarRail Datasets for SVC/SVS/TTS
+# StarRail Datasets For SVC/SVS/TTS
 Work In Process